 The responsibility for determining transfer credit from other colleges and universities rests with the Director of Admissions, Records, and Registration.
 When there is doubt about the appropriateness of transfer credit or when a student wishes to appeal a transfer credit decision, the transcript will be referred to the appropriate faculty member(s) and Dean, whose decision will be final.
 In such cases, the Dean will note the decision in the student’s academic file.
 Time limits may be imposed in certain situations, such as for allied health program courses.
 The Office of Records and Registration and the appropriate Dean will maintain a list of courses that have time limits for transfer.

-- The student fills out an application for admission and is responsible for providing an official high school transcript and an official transcript from any other postsecondary institution.
+- The student fills out an application for admission, completes the Residency Determination Service (RDS) questionnaire, and is responsible for providing an official high school transcript and an official transcript from any other postsecondary institution.
 The student should allow at least one month for the transcript evaluation process prior to registering for classes.